hzqst/MetaHookSv/README.md

 r_shadow_angle_roll (0.0 ~ 360.0) : to control the angle(roll) of shadow caster (light source).

-r_shadow_texsize (must be power of 4) : the texture size of shadow map. larger texture supports bigger shadow-caster entity but uses more graphic RAM.
+r_shadow_high_texsize (must be power of 4) : the texture size of high-quality shadow map. larger texture with bigger scale factor has better quality but uses more graphic RAM.

+r_shadow_high_distance : entities within this distance are rendered into high-quality shadow map.

-r_shadow_scale (must be power of 2) : scale factor when render shadow-caster entity in shadow map. larger scale factor gets better quality shadow but will cause incorrect render result when the entity is scaled too much.
+r_shadow_high_scale : scale factor when render shadow-caster entity in high-quality shadow map. larger scale factor gets better quality shadow but will cause incorrect render result when the entity is scaled too much.

-r_shadow_fardist (0.0 ~ 1000.0) : to determine how far the shadow is going to fade out.

-r_shadow_radius : entity don't cast shadow at this distance away from surface.

-r_shadow_masdist : entity don't cast shadow at this distance away from camera.
+r_shadow_medium_texsize (must be power of 4) : the texture size of medium-quality shadow map.

+r_shadow_medium_distance : entities within this distance are rendered into medium-quality shadow map.

+r_shadow_medium_scale : scale factor when render shadow-caster entity in low-quality shadow map.

+r_shadow_low_texsize (must be power of 4) : the texture size of low-quality shadow map.

+r_shadow_low_distance : entities within this distance are rendered into low-quality shadow map.

+r_shadow_low_scale : scale factor when render shadow-caster entity in medium quality shadow map.

 r_ssao 1 / 0 : to enable / disable Screen Space Ambient Occlusion.